clj-easy/graal-docs/CLJ-1472/steps-to-reproduce.md

 See [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).

 These steps were verified on macOS 10.15.3 and Linux Mint 19.3.
-GraalVM was installed via [SDKMAN!](https://sdkman.io/).
 Clojure version used was 1.10.1.510.

 ## Setup